istio/api/mcp/Readme.md

 ACK/NACK relatively quickly after decoding, validating, and persisting the update to its internal configuration store.

+The source should ignore requests with stale and unknown nonces that do not match the nonce in the most recently sent `Resource` message.

 ### Success examples

 The following example shows the sink receiving a sequence of changes